kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 Example:

-On Kubernetes, all tags from the pod are populated automatically, while on Universal, users need to populate tags themselves:
+On Kubernetes, all tags from the node could be populated automatically (see details later), while on Universal, users need to populate tags themselves:

 ```yaml
 type: Dataplane